-Come and talk to us about your ideas for solo, group, and curated exhibitions, and performances, events and talks for the George Paton gallery.
-We welcome ideas from all students from all departments of the University of Melbourne.
+We accept applications for solo, group, and curated exhibitions, and performances, events and talks for the George Paton gallery.
+We welcome ideas from all students from ALL DEPARTMENTS of the University of Melbourne.

 We want to give you the best chance to have your exhibition in our GPG program.
 For this reason we offer: